 While the campus environment is rich in educational and social opportunities, students younger than traditional college age often face unique challenges in becoming acclimated to the university community.

 It’s the responsibility of students under the age of 17 and their parents to contact the Dean of Student Affairs Office to discuss services and resources available in addressing their specific needs.
 Only students 17 years of age or older are permitted to reside in university housing.
 The university doesn’t participate in any homestay programs.

 Applying as a Transfer Student

 Each year, Carnegie Mellon admits a very small number of transfer students where space permits.
 The policy for transferring into Carnegie Mellon varies from college to college.
 If you’re interested in transferring into one of our academic programs, we must first make sure there’s space available in your program of interest.
 Please note that space in these programs is extremely limited.
-If there’s space, we’ll look closely at your official college transcript, professor recommendations, high school grades and test scores (all SAT, ACT or TOEFL/IELTS scores, if available).
+If there’s space, we’ll look closely at your official college transcript, professor recommendations, high school grades and test scores (all SAT, ACT or language proficiency examination scores, if available).
 If you don’t have official ACT or SAT results, there’s no expectation to submit them.

 In the College of Fine Arts, most transfer applicants are required to complete a pre-screen, audition or portfolio review.

 Transfer Application Instructions